 If there is one thing that you need to know when it comes to quitting a particular addiction such a smoking, it is the fact that relapse is possible.
 Take note that relapse can happy to anyone at anytime.
 According to experts, there are several factors that affect the occurrence of a relapse.
 As such, it is imperative on your part to quit blaming yourself when something goes wrong in the process of quitting from your bad habit of smoking.

 First of all, you need to understand the scientific conclusion that wanting to smoke on a regular basis or resorting to smoking cigarettes during sad moments is classified as addiction.
 This means that your body craves for the cigars involuntarily.
+As Marjie L. Roddick, MA, NCC, LMHC explains it, “Many people use smoking as a coping tool.
+Unfortunately, this method of coping can lead to a number of physical health problems, including heart disease and cancer, and can increase one’s chances of premature death.”
 No matter how much you make an effort to control your cravings, there will always come a time when you would give in despite the fact of making process with your therapist.
 Because of all these, it is crucial for you to learn the various ways on how you can handle relapse after an attack.